kostamax27/VanillaLootTables/README.md

 - **Pools**: Weighted and tiered loot pools
 - **JSON Support**: Serialization and deserialization helpers

+## 📖 Example Plugin

+For a real-world usage example, check out [VanillaFishing](https://github.com/kostamax27/VanillaFishing) - a plugin that uses VanillaLootTables to implement vanilla fishing mechanics.

 ## 📋 TODO

 In the future, this section will contain a detailed checklist of all vanilla conditions and entry functions, with